bullno1/cross_gear_translation/rulebook/rulebook.typ

 Q: What happens if there is only one face down GEAR card when resolving "Synthesis of Void and Wisdom"? \
 A: The effect cannot be activated.

-Q: When my "State of Transcendence" attacks with 5 power, if the opponent blocks with "Looping Dark Barrier" and activates its effect, how to resolve the \[SPIKE\] effect? \
+Q: My "State of Transcendence" attacks with 5 power.
+   The opponent blocks with "Looping Dark Barrier" and activates its effect.
+   How to resolve the \[SPIKE\] effect? \
 A: Because "Looping Dark Barrier" will not receive damage from "State of Transcendence", the effect of \[SPIKE\] will not be resolved.

 Q: If I activate the effect of "Looping Dark Barrier" when it takes damage from my opponent's art during a block, will the damage dealt to my opponent's art decrease? \